 - Animals living in hot areas e.g., snakes, desert rats and lizards are not able to get sufficient water.
 They have thick skin and do not sweat.

 - Desert animals e.g., camels have long legs.
 Long legs help them to lift their body above the ground.
-Thus, they are able to avoid direct contact with the hot ground.
+Thus, they can avoid direct contact with the hot ground.

 All living organisms need water for their survival.

 - Air-filled cavities found inside the body make them spongy and buoyant.